nabid-pf/mongo-mongoose-mcp/README.md

       ],
       "env": {
         "MONGODB_URI": "<your mongodb uri>",
-        "SCHEMA_PATH" : "<path to the root folder of all your mongoose schemas>" }
+        "SCHEMA_PATH" : "<path to the root folder of all your mongoose schema objects>" }
     }
   }